MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

-Piloting-2 is 25 scrap instead of 20, so I may take engines-3 first.
+Piloting-2 is 25 scrap instead of 20, so maybe take engines-3 first.
+System Repair Drones only cost 20 scrap, so you can afford one immediately.

 Auto-assaults no longer appear in sector 1, so the boarding drone can kill 95% of automated ships there.